ahandsel/Japan_Blog/Tokyo_Moving.md

   * Recommend YMobile for those who want coverage in rural areas (mountains, beaches, etc.)
 * Rakuten Mobile is the cheapest cell phone plan but has limited coverage

+### Payment Methods
+* Easiest way to pay for your cell phone plan would be with a credit card
+* Japan Post Bank is the way one to open a bank account with.
+  * For more information, refer to the [How To Open A Japan Post Bank Account - MATCHA](https://matcha-jp.com/en/4496) article.
+* Then apply for a [Rakuten credit card](https://www.rakuten-card.co.jp/) before trying to get a cell phone plan.
+* Got money in a different currency?
+Consider [Wise Debit Card](https://transferwise.prf.hn/l/6Z8d5Y5) as a payment method.

 ### Notes on Cell Phone Plans in Japan
 Japan's major cell service providers:
 * AU